yrmvgh/yiufcrawl/README.md

 * **High Elf**, now with keen eyes, a Tolkien-friendly bonus to noticing traps.
 * **Sludge Elf**, now with a host of evolving mutagenic body issues and orcish blood.
-* **Surface Dwarf**, your basic Dwarf, based loosely on Hill & Mountain dwarves.
-High MR.
+* **Dorf**, your basic Dwarf, based loosely on Hill & Mountain dwarves.
+High MR and rN to keep life simple.
 * **Lava Orc**, as their heat increases, they get a fire/earth magic boost and a damage aura.

 All species are subject to having their aptitudes shuffled around, to reduce species overlap.
 Don't get too attached to apts being one particular number or another, aptitudes aren't very important in the long run.